-The Government has further established community sensitization programs as well as forcefully directing advocates to offer free legal services.
+In Uganda, a few lawyers have come up to offer services to the indigent without pay and those that have done so in the form of probono practice usually compensate for their nonpayment by providing services in a manner that could be described as less dedicated forcefully directing advocates to offer free legal services.
 However all these initiatives and strategies have been frustrated by the limited number of legal practitioners who are willing to offer legal aid freely or at a minimal fee and thus engaging more in private practice than Government practice.

 While making reference to statistics that there is 1 lawyer for every 10,000 indigent people, Justice James Ogoola, the former Principal Judge of the High Court of Uganda, said, "that means, if we had 70,000 indigent people with various legal problems, you would have seven lawyers to serve all of them.
-And if they gave each client just 30 minutes, it would take them seven months to meet with everybody, that's working around the clock, 24/7, without breaks.
+And if they gave each client just 30 minutes, it would take them seven months to meet with everybody, and that's working around the clock, 24/7, without breaks.
 It's no wonder the majority of low income people in our country don't bother to seek a lawyer, even when they have a very serious problem.
 And it is no wonder that the case backlogs in our courts of law are overwhelming.
 To lower these barriers to justice, we all have to do our share and part."
-In this respect, a number of

-Non- State Legal Aid Service

-Providers (LASPs) have come

-up to fill the gap existing in

-the provision of free legal aid

-to especially the indigent and

-vulnerable persons, despite

-being a state obligation.
-Under

-the coordination of LASPNET,

-these non-state actors run legal aid clinics, community outreaches, pro-bono schemes,

-and paralegal initiatives.
+In this respect, a number of Non- State Legal Aid Service Providers (LASPs) have come up to fill the gap existing in the provision of free legal aid to especially the indigent and vulnerable persons, despite being a state obligation.
+Under the coordination of LASPNET, these non-state actors run legal aid clinics, community outreaches, pro-bono schemes, and paralegal initiatives.